Industry sage George Casey shares his experience and wisdom for confronting the next housing slowdown

 • Eliminate sitting inventory

-10] You can’t cut too deep too fast
+10] You can’t cut too deep too fast in a slowdown

 This one makes me nervous.
 What happened from 2008 to 2012 was not a downturn, it was an all-out crash.
 As I said above, at this point no industry experts or economists are forecasting a repeat of that debacle.
 It’s true that most builders woke up one morning in 2010 thinking, “I was too slow to cut and should have gone deeper.”